opnfv/genesis/foreman/docs/src/installation-instructions.rst

 1.  ``cd /root/genesis/foreman/ci/``

 2.  ``./deploy.sh -virtual -static_ip_range <your_range>``, Where <your_range> is a range of at least
     20 IP addresses (non-HA you need only 5) that are useable on your public subnet.
     ``Ex: -static_ip_range 192.168.1.101,192.168.1.120``

-**Note: You may also wish to use other options like manually selecting the NIC to be used on your host, etc.  Please use ``deploy.sh -h`` to see a full list of options available.**
+**Note: You may also wish to use other options like manually selecting the NIC to be used on your host, etc.  Please use "deploy.sh -h" to see a full list of options available.**

 3. It will take about 20-25 minutes to install Foreman/QuickStack VM.
 If something goes wrong during this part of the process, it is most likely a problem with the setup of your Jumphost.
 You will also notice different outputs in your shell.
 When you see messages that say "TASK:" or "PLAY:" this is Khalessi running and installing Foreman/QuickStack inside of your VM or deploying your nodes.
 When you see "Foreman is up!", that means deploy will now move on to bringing up your other nodes.

 4.  ``deploy.sh`` will now bring up your other nodes, look for logging messages like "Starting Vagrant Node <node name>", "<node name> VM is up!"
 These are indicators of how far along in the process you are.  ``deploy.sh`` will start each Vagrant VM, then run provisioning scripts to inform Foreman they are built and initiate Puppet.

 5. The speed at which nodes are provisioned is totally dependent on your Jumphost server specs.
 When complete you will see "All VMs are UP!"

 6. The deploy will then print out the URL for your foreman server as well as the URL to access horizon.

 Verifying the Setup - VMs
 -------------------------